anhdeee/dx/categories.md

 + SIDs and STARs
 + What Is On A Flight Release?
 Becoming an Aircraft Dispatcher
++ What are Flight Dispatchers and How To Become One
 + [Aviation Weather]({{ site.baseurl }}{% post_url 2018-01-09-Aviation-Weather %})
-+ Where To Get My FAA Dispatch Certification?

 FAA Dispatcher License & Schooling